MartinEesmaa/VVCEasy/FFMPEGVVC.md

 If you have not installed Git, please install Git on your package manager on your Linux distribution.

-Step 3: Make image and build FFmpeg, example you can build one or two builds.
+Step 3: Make an image and build FFmpeg, for example you can build one or two builds.

 ```bash
 ./makeimage.sh win64 nonfree && ./makeimage.sh linux64 nonfree
 ./build.sh win64 nonfree && ./build.sh linux64 nonfree
 ```

-Non-free allows to enable Fraunhofer FDK feature, other licenses may not allow to bring Fraunhofer FDK feature to FFmpeg.
+Non-free license allows to enable Fraunhofer FDK feature, other licenses may not allow to bring Fraunhofer FDK feature to FFmpeg.

-**Tip 2:**: If you don't want make image, Martin Eesmaa's pre-package of non-free feature is only available.
-It saves your time without making it.
+**Tip 2:**: If you don't want make image, Martin Eesmaa's pre packages of non-free feature is only available.
+It saves your time without compiling it.

 ```bash
 ./build.sh win64 nonfree && ./build.sh linux64 nonfree
 ```

 This will download Martin Eesmaa's pre-package of non-free feature only.
 However only non-free pre-package is available, not others.
-If you would like want others than non-free, you can create an feature request to VVCEasy repo on GitHub.
+If you would like want others than non-free, you can create an feature request to VVCEasy repository on GitHub.

-Step 4: After making image and building FFmpeg, you can look `artifacts` folder by inside compressed files of Windows & Linux.
+Step 4: After making image and building FFmpeg, you can look up `artifacts` folder inside compressed files of Windows & Linux.

 ### Troubleshooting